wp-plugins/responsive-column-widgets/readme.txt

 == Other Notes ==

 = Basic Three Steps =
 1. Go to Appearance > Widgets.
-You'll see a new custom sidebar box named **Responsive Custom Widgets**.,
+You'll see a new custom sidebar box named **Responsive Custom Widgets**.
-2. Add widgtes to it.,
+2. Add widgtes to it.
 3. To display the added widgets in a post, there are mainly two different means.
  * **Option A**: add the shortcode in a post.

  `[responsive_column_widgets]`

+*
  * **Option B**: use the auto-insert feature by enabling the **Enable Auto-insert** option in the plugin setting page, **New / Edit**.

 = Specify Different Number of Columns in Each Row =